french new wave film logo French New Wave and int'l cinema of the 50s, 60s, and 70s

 FRANCOIS TRUFFAUT

-Francois Roland Truffaut (February 6, 1932 – October 21, 1984) was one of the founders of the French New Wave, and remains an icon of international cinema.
+Francois Roland Truffaut (February 6, 1932 – October 21, 1984) was one of the founders of the French New Wave, and remains an icon of French cinema.
 In a career lasting just over a quarter of a century, he was screenwriter, director, producer and actor in over twenty-five films.

 see also articles on: